 Non compete agreement clause definition, restrictive covenants, or a covenant not to compete in Colorado is a contract by the restricted party (e.g. an employee) not to engage in business activity that is in competition with the other, protected party (e.g. an employer).
-The covenant not to compete definition can be mere restrictive covenants provision within a contract or a full-length agreement (non-compete agreement) in and of itself.
+The Colorado Non compete Statute can be mere restrictive covenants provision within a contract or a full-length agreement (non-compete agreement) in and of itself.

-A Colorado non-compete agreement is put into place to protect a business from its own staff becoming business competitors.
+A Colorado non compete agreement is put in place to protect a business from its own staff becoming business competitors.
 However, both the interests of the protected party (e.g. employer) and that of the prohibited party (e.g. employee) must be weighed.
 Frequently, covenants not to compete are entered upon termination of an employment or business relationship, but it can also be a pre-condition to such a relationship.

-In Colorado laws for contract competition and Colorado Non-Compete Statute, restrictive covenants not to compete are prohibited unless the covenant relates to one of four categories:
+In Colorado laws for contract competition and Colorado Non Compete Statute, restrictive covenants not to compete ( non compete clauses ) are prohibited unless the covenant relates to one of four categories:

 (1) The sale or purchase of a business;

 (3) The recovery of training expenses of an employee employed for less than two years; or

 (4) Executive or management employees or their professional staff.
 Notably, independent contractors do not fall within any of these exceptions.